Calix Invested $100M to Build AI Platform Now Serving 1,200 Broadband Providers

 Photo of Calix CEO Michael Weening (left) and USC Research Professor Kate Crawford at Mobile World Congress in Barcelona, Tuesday, March 3, 2026

-BARCELONA, Spain, March 4, 2026 — Telecom software and equipment provider Calix said Tuesday it had invested $2 billion since November 2023 rebuilding its cloud platform around artificial intelligence agents and has migrated roughly 1,200 broadband providers to the new infrastructure.
+BARCELONA, March 4, 2026 — Telecom software and equipment provider Calix said Tuesday it had invested more than $100 million since November 2023 upgrading its broadband platform around artificial intelligence agents and has migrated roughly 1,200 broadband providers to the new infrastructure.

 Agent-driven workflows in practice